 Paragraph IG2.28 provides guidance for applying the requirements of note 24 of the Notes to the Balance Sheet format in Schedule 3 to the Regulations.
-They are only applicable to general insurance business.
+They are only relevant to general insurance business.

-IG2.28 (SORP 125) Disclosure shall be made where an equalisation reserve has been established in accordance with Chapter 6 of the PRA rules.
-Where equalisation reserves are established, an entity shall disclose the following in the notes to the financial statements:
+- IG2.28 Disclosure should be made where an equalisation reserve has been established in accordance with the PRA Handbook.
+Where equalisation reserves are established, an entity should disclose the following in the notes to the financial statements: - (a) that the amounts provided are not liabilities because they are in addition to the provisions required to meet the anticipated ultimate cost of settlement of outstanding claims at the reporting date; - 12 Implementation Guidance to accompany FRS 103 (March 2014) Section 2

-- (a) that the amounts provided are not liabilities because they are in addition to the provisions required to meet the anticipated ultimate cost of settlement of outstanding claims at the reporting date; - (b) notwithstanding this, they are required by Schedule 3 to the Regulations to be included within technical provisions; and - (c) the impact of the equalisation reserves on equity and the effect of movements in the reserves on the profit or loss for the reporting period.
+- (b) notwithstanding this, they are required by Schedule 3 to the Regulations to be included within technical provisions; and - (c) the impact of the equalisation reserves on equity and the effect of movements in the reserves on the profit or loss for the reporting period.